ujiro99/optimize-ab-selector/README.md

 # optimize-ab-selector

-This chrome extension allows you to select a variant for the Google Optimize.
+This is a chrome extension, allows you to select a variants of the Google Optimize.